grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "The main thing you need to know for operating the sonar is that you can aim the underwater microphones in a specific direction using this thing that looks like a steering wheel."
 Hemi turned the stainless steel wheel a half turn.
 "See that dial there?
 That shows you which way the microphones are pointed.
 It goes around 360 degrees.
 At some point someone will ask you to listen in a specific direction.
 They will give you the degrees and you just turn the wheel until the needle on that dial shows you are aiming the mics in the direction they are asking about.
 Make sense?"

-"That seems simple enough."
-Said Cassandra.
+"That seems simple enough," said Cassandra.

 "That part is.
 It will get a lot more complex when we start using the filters and transducers to tune in on a contact later.
 The thing is, the ocean is never absolutely silent.
 Let's start by just listening to what we hear on the sonar where there are no specific contacts we are trying to focus in on."
 Hemi and Cassandra both remained quiet for a minute with the background sound of the ocean washing through their headphones.
 "OK Cassandra.
 What do you hear?"